skylerkatz/hover/docs/concept.md

 A CloudFront distribution is created for each stage.
 This distribution is configured to serve the application and its asset files.
 All from the same domain.

+Hover configures 2 origins and instructs CloudFormation to use the S3 assets origin when the request path matches `/assets/*`.

 When custom domains are configured in the manifest file, Hover creates aliases that allow the distribution to handle requests coming to these domains.

 ## APIGateway & Handling HTTP Requests